impredicative/urltitle/README.md

 ```

 ### Exceptions
-An error is expected to raise the `urltitle.URLTitleError` exception; a title will then not be returned.
+An error is expected to raise the `urltitle.URLTitleError` exception.
-This is by design.

 ### Customizations
 For any site-specific customizations, update (but ideally not replace) `urltitle.config.NETLOC_OVERRIDES` with the